How to save millions on R&D budget?

 An R&D team, in an ideal scenario, should get the right information for their research but what they get is partially incomplete or many a time incorrect information.
 At present, information gathering workflows of many R&D teams take too much time away from them or their workflows involve performing ad hoc tasks and work around to get the desired results.

-An access to right information at the right time separates a winning R&D team from a losing one.
+Access to the right information at the right time separates a winning R&D team from a losing one.
 Yet among many problems, the information flow/information gathering is still one of the major.
 It leads to delayed projects and waste of resources which hit the research productivity.

 Is there a solution?
 Well, yes there is.
 However, before we discuss that, let’s first find how big a hole can this “not finding the right information on time” create on budget of an R&D team.